Who is “the Eunuch” in Isaiah 56?

-When reading Isaiah 56:3-7, the reader is left with the feeling that the righteous who keep the Sabbath of YHVH, would have doubts that the Lord would accept them.
-This article will challenge the translation of the word saris commonly translated as “eunuch” and will bring the reader to the true message of YHVH.
+When reading Isaiah 56:3-7, the reader is left with the impression that the righteous gentiles who keep the Sabbath of YHVH, would have doubts that the Lord would accept them.
+This article will challenge the translation of the Hebrew word saris commonly translated as “eunuch” and will bring the reader to the true message of YHVH.

 And let not the son of the foreigner who has joined himself to Yehovah speak, saying, ‘Yehovah has certainly separated me from His people,’ nor let the eunuch say, ‘Look I am a dry tree.’
 For thus said Yehovah, To the eunuchs who guard My Shabbats, and have chosen what pleases Me, and are holding onto My covenant: to them I shall give in My house and within My walls a place and a name better than that of sons and daughters – I give them an everlasting name that is not cut off.
 Also the sons of the foreigner who join themselves to Yehovah, to serve Him, and to love the Name of Yehovah, to be His servants, all who guard the Shabbat, and not profane it, and are holding onto My covenant – them I shall bring to My set-apart mountain, and let them rejoice in My house of prayer.
 Their ascending offerings and their slaughtering are accepted on My slaughter-place, for My house is called a house of prayer for all the peoples.
 (Isaiah 56:3-7)

 First, let us consider the Hebrew word for “foreigner” or “stranger” as it is commonly translated in Isaiah 56.
 When a reader encounters the words “foreigner” or “stranger” the first perception that comes to mind is that a gentile of a non-Jewish descent is meant in the text.
 And in some cases it is so.